 Closed petition Stop Forestry England granting licenses for Fox & Hare hunts

 For the most recent hunting season, Forestry England gave hunting licences for 34 fox & hare “trail hunts”.
-Despite the hunting of wild mammals with dogs being illegal, two of the licensed trail hunts have received, or been associated with, convictions under the Hunting and Animal Welfare Acts.
+Despite hunting wild mammals with dogs being illegal, two of the licensed/previously licensed trail hunts have been associated with convictions under the Hunting and Animal Welfare Acts.

 This petition is closed All petitions run for 6 months

 Parliament considers all petitions that get more than 100,000 signatures for a debate

 Waiting for 21 days for a debate date

 This response was given on 7 December 2020

 Trail hunting is a legal activity.
 Forestry England permits trail hunting under an agreement with the Masters of Fox Hounds Association.
 It has the power to suspend or withdraw any permission.

 The Government responded to a petition on this issue on 10 September 2020 and the position remains the same.
 The full response can be found at https://petition.parliament.uk/petitions/300634